-Aptitude test: obligatory (no allergy, no epilepsy, at least medium build, no fear of heights, not colour-blind) Expected skills: skilful movement, good stamina, good physical build, good sense of 1 ' proportion, good dexterity, team spirit, willingness to learn about new innovative tech- nologies Carpenters (MKKR - 2) Partial qualification Requirements: does not require a completed school leaving certificate Initial competences: - Previous professional knowledge: - Required traineeship: - Aptitude test: compulsory (no allergy, no epilepsy, at least medium build, no fear of heights, not colour-blind) Iceland The previous requirement is a final exam from the basic school (lower secondary) and basic semester (12 weeks) for all building and construction trades.
-Norway Slovakia The requirement fort he 3-year apprenticeship ist he completed primary school Siovakia (9 years).
-Slovenia Slovenian educational institutions start to accept applications for admission to the aca- Sioverna , ,, demic year every year in February.
+And Indian difference of the state of the st Aptitude test: obligatory (no allergy, no epilepsy, at least medium build, no fear of heights, not colour-blind) Expected skills: skilful movement, good stamina, good physical build, good sense of proportion, good dexterity, team spirit, willingness to learn about new innovative technologies Carpenters (MKKR - 2) Partial qualification Requirements: does not require a completed school leaving certificate Initial competences: - Previous professional knowledge: - Required traineeship: - Aptitude test: compulsory (no allergy, no epilepsy, at least medium build, no fear of heights, not colour-blind) Iceland The previous requirement is a final exam from the basic school (lower secondary) and basic semester (12 weeks) for all building and construction trades.
+Norway Slovakia The requirement fort he 3-year apprenticeship ist he completed primary school (9 years).
+Slovenia Slovenian educational institutions start to accept applications for admission to the academic year every year in February.
 Usually there are no entrance exams for the majority of study programs.
-The Slovenian education system assumes that applicants will demon- strate their insistence, hard work and initiative in the process of learning.
+The Slovenian education system assumes that applicants will demonstrate their insistence, hard work and initiative in the process of learning.
 Painter is in Slovenia defined as a deficient profession.
 That means that this is one of the occupations for which there are fewer workers in the labor market than are needed by employers.
-Application for admission is possible if all primary school grades are successfully com- pleted.
-Only restriction can be health restrictions, for example: physical impairment, sen- sitivity to allergenic substances, epilepsy, color blindness, etc. sitivity to allergeriic substances, epilepsy, color billiuriess, etc. Conditions for promotion (from year to year in painting upper secondary school): Students who are positive at the end of the school year from all subjects and modules of the year of the curriculum of the school, have fulfilled all obligations of accepted contents of interest activities and all obligations of practical training by work, or are advised by the decision of the program teacher assembly, may be promoted to a higher year.
-For students with individual learning contracts, a midterm test is a prerequisite for pro- motion from second to third year.
+Application for admission is possible if all primary school grades are successfully completed.
+Only restriction can be health restrictions, for example: physical impairment, sensitivity to allergenic substances, epilepsy, color blindness, etc. Conditions for promotion (from year to year in painting upper secondary school): Students who are positive at the end of the school year from all subjects and modules of the year of the curriculum of the school, have fulfilled all obligations of accepted contents of interest activities and all obligations of practical training by work, or are advised by the decision of the program teacher assembly, may be promoted to a higher year.
+For students with individual learning contracts, a midterm test is a prerequisite for promotion from second to third year.
 United Kingdom For young people, they must usually have achieved GCSE grade 3 (grade D) in English and Maths.
-However some Further Education Colleges (VET Centres) require GCSE grade 4 (grade C) or 2 (grade E/F). grado + (grado o) or 2 (grado en).
-Importantly, they should have: - a genuine passion and aptitude for painting and decorating and hands-on practical work - a positive attitude and a commitment to learning a trade and building their career - general good health - general good nealth
+However some Further Education Colleges (VET Centres) require GCSE grade 4 (grade C) or 2 (grade E/F).
+Importantly, they should have: - a genuine passion and aptitude for painting and decorating and hands-on practical work a positive attitude and a commitment to learning a trade and building their career general good health